Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

   ![Summary wizard](/Assets/Screenshots/PIM/Products/List/Variants/AddMultipleVariants02.png "[Summary wizard]")

-6. Check if all variants listed in the area *Variants that will be created (ignoring duplicated)* are correct.
+6. Check if all variants listed in the box *Variants that will be created (ignoring duplicated)* are correct.

   > [Info] To remove a variant from the list, select the checkbox ![Checkbox](/Assets/Icons/Checkbox.png "[Checkbox]") of the variant and click the button ![Delete](/Assets/Icons/Trash03.png "[Delete]") in the editing toolbar displayed above the list.